mholling/nswtopo/README.markdown

 Map Configuration
 =================

-By editing `config.yml` you can customise many aspects of your map, including which additional layers to include.
+By editing `nswtopo.cfg` you can customise many aspects of your map, including which additional layers to include.
 If no other configuration is provided, reasonable defaults are used.
 The customisation options are shown below with their default values. (*It is not necessary to provide these default values in your configuration file.*)

 Set the scale of the map as follows: